croyleje/standalone_email.server/README.md

 ***IMPORTANT*** Certbot uses short term certificates that expire every 90 days.
 The Certbot package installs a systemd timer and service that can used to automate the renewal or a simple cron job can be used.
-Certbot needs to answer a cryptographic challenge issued by the Let\’s Encrypt API in order to prove we control our domain.
+Certbot needs to answer a cryptographic challenge issued by the Let\’s Encrypt API in order to prove control of the domain.
 It uses ports 80 (HTTP) or 443 (HTTPS) to accomplish this, ensure one of these ports is open in your firewall.

 ## This script installs.